Probate Q&A Series

 Detailed Answer

 When an heir declares bankruptcy in another state during the administration of a North Carolina estate, federal and state rules work together to affect how and when you may distribute that heir’s share.
-Under federal law, the automatic stay (11 U.S.C. § 362) halts most collection actions and freezes transfers of property to the bankrupt heir.
+Under federal law, the automatic stay (11 U.S.C. § 362) halts most collection actions and generally bars acts to obtain possession of or exercise control over property of the bankruptcy estate.
 At the same time, North Carolina’s probate statutes govern your duties as personal representative to hold estate assets and distribute them only when permitted.

 First, confirm the bankruptcy case number, court location, and trustee contact information.
 Notify the North Carolina probate court of the filing through a written notice and update your estate inventory to reflect the heir’s bankruptcy status.
 With this record in place, you protect yourself from claims that you improperly distributed estate assets.

 Next, reach out to the bankruptcy trustee.
 Provide a copy of the probate court order appointing you as personal representative and the estate inventory.
 The trustee will clarify whether to file a proof of claim for any debts the heir owes to the estate or to receive the heir’s future distributions.
 Under G.S.
 28A-15-2, you must pay valid debts and funeral expenses before distributing assets.
-When an heir is bankrupt, their inheritance counts as part of the bankruptcy estate until the trustee releases it.
+When an heir is bankrupt, an inheritance to which the debtor becomes entitled within 180 days after the bankruptcy filing may become property of the bankruptcy estate under 11 U.S.C. § 541(a)(5).

-If the path forward remains unclear, you may petition the probate court for formal instructions under G.S.
-28A-19-3.
-The court can order you to hold funds, pay them to the bankruptcy trustee, or distribute them once the automatic stay lifts.
-Securing a court directive reduces your personal liability and ensures compliance with both North Carolina law and federal bankruptcy rules.
+If the path forward remains unclear, you may petition the probate court for formal instructions.
+The clerk can order you to hold funds or distribute them as authorized by law.
+Securing a court directive reduces your personal liability and helps ensure compliance with both North Carolina law and federal bankruptcy rules.

 Steps to Follow When an Heir Files Bankruptcy